alefisico/GoogleCapstoneBellabeat/docs/process.md

 I choose to analyze this dataset in R. I could do it in spreadsheets or python, but I want to use tools in R. This is what I found about this dataset:

-  * The `aw_fb_data` dataset is the merge of the two other datasets (`data_for_weka_aw`, `data_for_weka_fb`), and therefore I am able to use only that dataset.
+  * The `aw_fb_data` dataset is the merge of the two other datasets (`data_for_weka_aw`, `data_for_weka_fb`).
   * Using `skim_without_charts`, there are no missing values.
 There are no duplicates either.
+  * I started looking at some basic quantities in the overall dataset:
     * There are no surprising correlations between the variables in the dataset.
 Strong correlations between gender-height, gender-weight, height-weight, heart_rate-intensity_karvonen, heart_rate-norm_heart, distance-steps_times_distance, norm_heart-intensity_karvonen, entropy_heart-entropy_steps.
     * Since I am planning to use this dataset to look into genre data, I focused on the correlation of variables and the genre.
 This dataset shows no correlation between the genre any other variable, except height and weight.
+  * This dataset, in principle, was meant to compare accuracy in tracking data from fitbit vs apple watch.
+However, based on the number of rows, there is a discrepancy between the data recorded.
+    * Based on the number of minutes recorded by the devices per participants, if I want to use only the data where both devices recorded the same quantities, the dataset reduces almost by half.
+(14 women, 13 men)
+    * Based on the same metric, the records from the apple watch are more according to the dataset information (i.e all the participants have more than 64 min of activity recorded)

 ## FitbitsAndGradesData